"Novi klošter" monastery (along with a church) was completed in 1452 after three years of

 Arcades on the western courtyard wall

-South side of the courtyard, where a younger conjunctional building is visible in the middle
+South side of the courtyard, where a younger conjunctional building is visible in the middle at the chapel

 Inside of the younger conjunctional building at the chapel